centminmod/centminmod-matomo/readme.md

 Besides using Redis server caching for Matomo QueuedTracking plugin, we can optionally also enable Redis or KeyDB server caching for Matomo itself https://matomo.org/faq/how-to/faq_20511/.
 The documentation recommends using a separate Redis server instance from the above QueuedTracking plugin's defined Redis server instance.

-For Redis server which Centmin Mod LEMP stack installs by default - changing database number to desired database i.e. `0` and Redis server listening on `127.0.0.1` on port `6379` with empty Redis server password:
+For Redis server which Centmin Mod LEMP stack installs by default - changing database number to desired database i.e. `0` and Redis server listening on `127.0.0.1` on port `6379` with empty Redis server password added to `/home/nginx/domains/u.domain.com/public/config/config.ini.php`:

 ```
 [Cache]